The other day I was perusing the aisles of my local library and came across:

 1001 walks?
 Before you die?
 Is that possible?
 What are the chances you may shorten your life attempting such a feat?

-The book brought back that sinking feeling, wandering through the stacks of the downtown library as a teenager.
+The book brought back that sinking feeling when I wandered through the stacks of the downtown library as a teenager.
 I even had a crazy notion of trying to combine the walking list with the 100 Most Essential Novels.
 Could I read Thomas Pynchon’s Gravity’s Rainbow on my hike to Machu Picchu?
 Could I traverse the original route of Ulysses while reading James Joyce’s opus?
 How would it end?
 Where would I start?
-Would it be best to shorten the walking list to a manageable level?
 Could I even accomplish a tenth of the list?
 Certainly any hike over a thousand miles was a non-starter.
 So scratch:

 - NEZ PERCE NATIONAL TRAIL – 1170 Miles